ulan/javascript-agent-memory/explainer.md

 The API consists of a single method `performance.measureMemory` that accepts an optional argument indicating whether to include per-frame sizes or not.
 [We can change the name to `performance.measureMemoryUASpecific` if it is critical to highlight that the results are not comparable for different browsers]

-By default the method estimates the total size of all objects in the JavaScript heap that the current calling context can access:
+By default the method estimates the total size of all objects on the JavaScript heap that the current calling context can access:

 ```javascript
 const result = await performance.measureMemory();